ivpn/ivpn.net/src/content/pages/privacy-guides/how-to-perform-a-vpn-leak-test.md

 You can use the same approach to see how your VPN client responds to other perturbations.
 Sleep and resume.
 Change Wi-Fi access points.
 Use a network with full IPv6 connectivity.
 Whatever.
 Inspection of tcpdump.log and ping.log should reveal any leaks.

 If you find that your VPN client leaks, one option is to try another VPN provider, and test their client.
-I haven't managed to make iVPN's Windows and IOS clients leak.
-But iVPN doesn't have a Linux client.
 However, blocking leaks in Linux is easy with [adrelanos' vpn-firewall][8].
 I recommend using it with the built-in openvpn service, not Network Manager.
 Basically, it allows all apps to use the VPN tunnel, and blocks everything on the physical interface except for connections to the VPN server.
-You can use the same firewall logic in Windows and OSX.
+You can use the same firewall logic in Windows and macOS.
 In Windows, you can just use Windows Firewall.
-In OSX, you can use [IceFloor][9], which is a GUI front end for OpenBSD's PF firewall.
+In macOS, you can use [IceFloor][9], which is a GUI front end for OpenBSD's PF firewall.

 ## Other Kinds of Leaks

 Even if all traffic is being routed through your VPN, it's possible that [DNS requests][10] are going to a DNS server that's operated by, or associated with, your ISP.
 Even though your requests are coming from the VPN exit, an adversary observing both the DNS server and your ISP traffic could correlate activity.
 If the VPN server uses the same IP address for access and exit, correlation becomes trivial.
 Now the adversary knows what sites you are accessing.

 The HTML5 Geolocation API enables a potentially serious leak.
 It caches and reports available location data.
 Perhaps you've provided your location, in order to get local weather information.
 If you use Wi-Fi, your location can be triangulated from accessible access points.
 If you're using a smartphone, the ID of the base station locates you approximately.
 And maybe you have GPS turned on.
 But there's no problem as long as only IP address information is available.
-The simplest option is to disable geolocation, as explained at [Digital Adda][11].
+The simplest option is to disable geolocation, as explained the [IVPN knowledge base][11].

 WebRTC is another indiscreet HTML5 feature.
 If enabled in the browser, it reports local IP address.
 And if IPv6 is functional, it reports local IPv6 address, which is typically device-specific.
 So it's prudent to prevent WebRTC leaks by installing the "WebRTC Control" browser addon.
 Also, as noted above, it's prudent to disable IPv6 in the OS, and to block all IPv6 traffic in the firewall.